articleIcon-icon

 Many otherwise qualified applicants face delays or denials due to:

-• Weak evidence narratives
+• Weak evidence narratives that list achievements without explaining significance

-• Over-reliance on a single criterion
+• Over-reliance on a single criterion with thin supporting documentation for others

-• Submitting evidence without contextual explanation
+• Submitting evidence without contextual explanation that connects it to the relevant criterion

-This is why O-1 success depends not just on eligibility, but on how the case is assembled and presented.
+O-1 success depends not just on eligibility, but on how the case is assembled and presented.

 Best application services for O-1 visas

-• Evaluating eligibility across all eight criteria
+• Evaluates eligibility across all eight criteria and identifies the strongest combination

-• Preparing and reviewing expert recommendation letters
+• Structures and reviews expert recommendation letters for specificity and credibility

 How Deel helps applicants meet O-1 visa requirements